mishra-rishabh/nodejs_tutorial/01_creating_environment_variables/README.md

 npm install dotenv
 ```

-rename the envFile to .env only
+NOTE: rename the envFile to .env only